leomccormack/convhull_3d/README.md

 # convhull_3d

 A header only C implementation of the 3-D Quickhull algorithm for building Convex Hulls.
-The code is also MSVC-C89 and C++ compiler compliant.
+The code is also compliant with MSVC and C++ compilers.

+**New!
+As of 28.05.2021:** Added support for building N-dimensional Convex hulls and Delaunay meshes.

 ![](images/teapot_example.png)